encgoo/Kubernetes/README.md

             * BloomFilter

 ## Approach
-Do it from inside out.
+To use this POC, do it from inside out.
-1. First go to the BloomFilter folder to test the bloom filter as a standalone python program.
+1. First go to the [BloomFilter](Minikube/Docker/Flask/BloomFilter) folder to test the bloom filter as a standalone python program.
 Make sure you can generate a bitmap.bin file.
-This file is used by others.
+This file will be used by the final program.
-2. Go to the Flask folder, make sure you can use the bloomfilter from a flask server
+2. Go to the [Flask](Minikube/Docker/Flask) folder, make sure you can use the bloomfilter from a flask server, serving both web and RESTful API.
-3. Go to the Docker folder, make sure you can use the flask server in a docker container.
+3. Go to the [Docker](Minikube/Docker) folder, make sure you can make a docker image and use the flask server in a docker container.
-4. Back to this folder, and try Kubernetes.
+4. Finally back to this folder, and try Kubernetes.

 ## Minikube
 Here we follow this [post](https://linuxhint.com/kubernetes-getting-started/) and use Minikube on Linux to create